Dan-Levi/wpbridge-for-rust/README.md

 ## How to install

-1. Log in and navigate to _Plugins &rarr; Add New.
+1. Log in to your WordPress backend and navigate to _Plugins &rarr; Add New.
 2. Type "`WPBridge`" into the Search and hit Enter.
 3. Locate the `WPBridge` plugin in the list of search results and click **Install Now**.
 4. Once installed, click the **Activate** link.